Villa Cordevigo

 Oseleta and the Wine Program

-The restaurant Oseleta holds a Michelin star, placing it in a defined tier within Italian country-house dining.
+The restaurant Oseleta has no Michelin stars, but it remains a defining part of the estate's food program.
 Chef Marco Marras leads the kitchen.
 In the context of Veneto cuisine, a starred kitchen attached to a working wine estate operates differently from a standalone urban restaurant: the estate's own production becomes a reference point for the food program, and the two inform each other in ways that affect how menus are constructed and how pairings are presented.

 The wine side of the operation has its own dedicated space in the Cellar, which draws on production from Vigneti Villabella, the wine label established in 1971 by Walter Delibori and Giorgio Cristoforetti in nearby Calmasino.
 The vineyards sit in the Bardolino classico zone, on the hills above Lake Garda, and the estate's production gives the wine program at Cordevigo a specificity that generic hotel wine lists do not have.
 Guests are tasting wines made from grapes grown on the property they are sleeping in, which is a different experience from selecting from a purchased cellar.